Office of Personnel Management

 1/23

-OPM sends out a first test email from its new government-wide email system
+OPM sends out a first test email to all federal staff from its new Government-Wide Email System (GWES).

 1/24

-Jacob Altik and Nikhil Rajpal start working at the OPM
+Jacob Altik and Nikhil Rajpal start working at OPM

 1/26

-OPM sends a second test email from its new government-wide email system to all government employees
+OPM sends a second test email from its new Government-Wide Email System (GWES) to all government employees.

 1/27

-A member of the OPM union posts a Reddit message reportedly from an OPM employee stating that the email server is a piece of outside equipment and the goal is to generate lists of all govt employees to send massive firing notices later.
+A member of the OPM union posts a Reddit message reportedly from an OPM employee which states that the email server is a piece of outside equipment and the its goal is to generate lists of all govt employees in order to send massive firing notices later.

 1/27